documentationfor yFiles for HTML 3.0.0.1

 graph.setLabelPreferredSize(label, size)

 This is done automatically when a label is added or a new style is set.
-Note that is up to the label model parameter whether the preferred size is respected, though.
+Note that it is up to the label model parameter whether the preferred size is respected, though.

-The DefaultLabelStyle is a versatile style to render labels.
-It allows for setting text color, font, and font size.
+The LabelStyle is a versatile style for rendering labels.
+It allows you to set the text color, font, and font size.
 Furthermore, it supports various text alignments and wrapping options.
 It also supports rendering a background with different border strokes, background colors, and background shapes.

-Different settings for the DefaultLabelStyle
+Different settings for the LabelStyle

 styles defaultlabel overview